Shopify/mobile-buy-sdk-ios/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/Mobile-Buy-SDK.svg)](https://cocoapods.org/pods/Mobile-Buy-SDK)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-# Mobile Buy SDK v3.0 for iOS
+# Buy SDK

-Shopify’s Mobile Buy SDK makes it simple to sell products inside your mobile app.
-With a few lines of code, you can connect your app with the Shopify platform and let your users buy your products using Apple Pay or their credit card.
+Shopify’s Mobile Buy SDK makes it simple to create custom storefronts in your mobile app.
+Utitlizing the power and flexibility of GraphQL you can build native storefront experiences using the Shopify platform.
+The Buy SDK , you can connect your app with the Shopify platform and let your users buy your products using Apple Pay or their credit card.

+## Table of contents

 - [Documentation](#documentation)
   - [API Documentation](#api-documentation)